Mariana of Austria

 Mariana of Austria (Note: Mariana de Austria Maria Anna von Österreich) (24 December 1634 – 16 May 1696) was Queen of Spain from 1649 until her husband Philip IV of Spain died in 1665.
 Appointed Regent for their infant son Charles II, she remained an influential figure until her own death in 1696.

 Her regency was overshadowed by the decline of Spain in the second half of the 17th century, and internal political divisions, combined with a general European economic crisis.
 Charles died without children in 1700, leading to the 1701 to 1714 War of the Spanish Succession.

+The Mariana Islands in the Pacific Ocean are named after her following the Spanish colonization in the 17th century.

 Birth and early years

 Mariana was born on 24 December 1634 in Wiener Neustadt, second child of Maria Anna of Spain and her husband Ferdinand (1608–1657), who became Holy Roman Emperor in 1637.
 Her parents had three children who survived into adulthood, Mariana, and her two brothers, Ferdinand (1633–1654) and Leopold (1640–1705), elected emperor in 1658.

 In 1646, Mariana was betrothed to her cousin Balthasar Charles, Prince of Asturias, heir to the Spanish throne.
 His death soon afterwards left her without a prospective husband and her widowed uncle Philip IV without a successor.
 The solution was a marriage between Philip and his niece on 7 October 1649 at Navalcarnero, outside Madrid.